Tingram71/Metro_car_funnel_analysis/README.md

 | 3           | ride_completed | 6233  | 0.5024181847493149 |

  #### Using the percent of top approach, what are the  user-level conversion rates for the following 3 stages of the funnel?
-1. signup, 2. ride requested, 3. ride completed (hint: signup is the top of this funnel)
+1. signup, 2. ride requested, 3. ride completed
 ````sql
 WITH
   totals AS (